eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 ### Hardware and Software Specification

-The benchmark was conducted on AWS (region: us-east-1) EC2 instances with the following deployment details:
+The benchmark was conducted on AWS (region: us-east-1) EC2 instances with Ubuntu 22.04.

 Server Machine: